StevenPG/coding-steve/_posts/2024-03-04-microservice-spring-boot-2-to-3-graalvm-native-image-conversion.markdown

 4. reflect-config.json

+    Reflection is not supported within native-images!
+All the classes dynamically managed via reflection need to be configured here to be found in the native-image

 5. resource-config.json

     This file specifies all of the known files and resource bundles to roll into the native-image to be referenced directly.